Forpee/webdev-puzzles/README.md

 #### Answer: C

-The `var` statement does not throw an error with `this` even though it is a globally scoped variable.

 And you can use square bracket notation to access properties on an object.
 The square bracket notation works with any string.